 What are they?

-Emails that are automatically sent from your ecommerce store based on the real online behaviour of your customers.
+Emails that are automatically sent from your e-commerce store based on the real-time behaviour of your customers.

 How are they triggered?

 - buy something

 - abandon a purchase at the payment gateway or in the cart

 - stay on your email list for a particular length of time

 A new report by Yes Lifecycle Marketing reveals that trigger emails generate 5 times the click-through, almost double the open rate and triple the click-to-open rate of non-trigger or Business As Usual (BAU) communications.

 Check out these 7 reasons for using triggered email campaigns from Martech:

 In short, triggered emails are the opposite of a bulk email, for example, a fortnightly newsletter sent at a scheduled time to your entire list.
 They are also based on the accumulation of data you have on your site’s subscribers.

 We recently published 7 Trigger Emails You Should Be Using For Your Ecommerce Store.
 We recommend you give it a read.